 Now that winter is officially behind us, we can start enjoying the outdoors again, which is just one of the many reasons to love this transitional time.
 Finally, allergy season is the upon us.
-And while that means you can expect a trip to the pharmacy to relieve your pollen-induced tears, it's also the best time of year for fresh starts and new beginnings (move over, January).
+And while that means you can expect a trip to the pharmacy to relieve your pollen-induced tears, it's also the best time of year for new beginnings (move over, January).
 It's time for clean slates and new attitudes.

 Ready to put your boots away and whip out those floral prints and open-toed shoes?
 Allow us to usher you into April with our comprehensive list of things to do in the spring.
 Scroll through to decide which of the 28 things you want to add to your spring activity bucket list.
-Sunnier skies and daffodils ahead.
+Sunnier skies and daffodils are ahead.

-If You Have a Few Minutes or an Hour
+If You Have an Hour or Less

 If you're going out to grab a coffee or a bite to eat, choose a place with outdoor seating so you can soak up the nice weather and do some people watching.

 Plant something… anything.
 Whether you get a plot at a local community garden or you have your own at home, get outside and put your hands in the dirt.
 Can't plant something?
 Purchase an indoor plant or make a beautiful floral arrangement.
 If you don't have a green thumb, hopefully the increase in sunshine in the coming weeks will make plant parenthood a little easier for you.

 Spring isn't all sunshine and butterflies, but rainy weather can be just as fun and seasonally festive.
 Go puddle jumping!